Drifting Shell drill ship grounds on rocks off Alaska

 The Kulluk was built in 1983 and had been slated to be scrapped before Shell bought it in 2005.
 The company has spent $292 million since then to upgrade the vessel.

-Shell's Arctic campaign has been bedeviled by problems.
+Shell's Arctic campaign has been bedevilled by problems.
 A second drill ship, the Discoverer, was briefly detained in December by the Coast Guard in Seward, Alaska, because of safety concerns.
 A mandatory oil-containment barge, the Arctic Challenger, failed for months to meet Coast Guard requirements for seaworthiness and a ship mishap resulted in damage to a critical piece of equipment intended to cap a blown well.

-(Additional reporting by Phil Wahba in New York; Editing by Patrick Graham and James Dalgleish)
+(Editing by Patrick Graham)